Run the Docker daemon as a non-root user (Rootless mode)

 Rootless mode executes the Docker daemon and containers inside a user namespace.

-This is very similar to userns-remap
+This is very similar to userns-remap mode, except that

-mode, the daemon itself is running with root privileges, whereas in
+with userns-remap mode, the daemon itself is running with root privileges, whereas in

 rootless mode, both the daemon and the container are running without root privileges.